Header Image

 Our most enticing vintage to date, the iOTA 2008 embodies the best attributes of our two previous vintages thus far.
 Fruit, acid and tannins at play in perfect harmony; mother-nature simply did the work for us this vintage!
 We hope you enjoy drinking it as much as we enjoyed making it!

-Bottled unfined and unfiltered as always, it was aged for ten months in three year air-dried French oak barrels, 50% new—330 cases produced.
+Bottled unfined and unfiltered as always, it was aged for ten months in three-year air-dried French oak barrels, 50% new—330 cases produced.

 This special cuvée is comprised of four clones from our six estate blocks: “Pappou” & “Yiayia,” planted to Pommard, “Abino Hill” planted to Wädenswil, “Ana” & “Tonka” planted to Dijon 777 and “Oscar” planted to Dijon 667.
 Each of these blocks has a unique soil makeup and exposure.